Disability support providers

 Access Community Health

-Access Community Health offers tailored support ranging from personal care to home management to developing a plan based on the individual needs of each person, in partnership with the person.
+Access Community Health offers tailored support for your needs.
+What is it you need to enjoy quality of life for you or your loved one?
+Call us and have a chat.
 All our support workers train for NZQA certificates, receive ongoing training, and have a diverse range of skills.
-We support people to enjoy as much independence as they can, so we are their helping hand.
+We support people to enjoy as much independence as possible, so we can be your helping hand.

 Best Care Whakapai Hauora Charitable Trust